 Guide to Power of Attorney Attestation from UK to Use in UAE

-Are you currently in the United Kingdom but have unaccomplished matter in the UAE?
-If you’re wondering how to appoint someone to complete your task and how you can attest your Power of Attorney to be used in UAE whilst you’re in the UK, then please keep on reading.
+If you are currently in the United Kingdom (UK) and wondering how to issue a Power of Attorney to someone to complete certain tasks on your behalf in the United Arab Emirates (UAE) whilst you’re in the UK, then please keep on reading.

-- Legalization by the UAE Embassy in London – This attestation confirms that document has been legalized correctly, following the standard procedure.
+- Attestation by the UAE Embassy in London – This attestation confirms that document has been legalized correctly, following the standard procedure.
 Official sticker of UAE Embassy-London Consular Section will be placed.

 - Attestation by the Ministry of Foreign Affairs (MOFA) UAE – As the last and final step, this is where the document is fully & completely verified.
 Another UAE official sticker will be placed.
 Once done POA is ready & legal to use, unless the following step is applicable.